-Take two: Second draft of Glasgow climate change agreement fails to resolve ongoing disputes
+Take 2: Second draft of Glasgow climate change agreement fails to resolve ongoing disputes

 GLASGOW, Scotland — Just hours before the United Nations Climate Change Conference was set to wrap up, a new draft report of the final agreement was released showing that key differences remain on how to keep global temperatures from rising more than 1.5 degrees Celsius above pre-industrial levels.